-- 1. Agitator (Figure 1): A mechanical device designed to hold the wash vessel in an upright position while subjecting it to a lateral reciprocating motion at a rate of 285 ± 10 complete cycles per min.
-The reciprocating motion shall be produced by means of an eccentric located in the base of the carrier, and the length of the stroke shall be 1.75 in. ± 0.025 in.
-The clearance between the cam and follower of the eccentric shall be between 0.001 in. and 0.004 in.
-Other types of agitators may be used provided the length of time and other factors are adjusted to produce the same results as those obtained using the agitator described above. - 2.
-Wash vessel: A flat-bottom, straight-sided, cylindrical vessel conforming to the specifications and dimensions shown in Figure 2. - 3.
-Washing pan: A pan of convenient size to submerge and scrub individual aggregate particles up to $2\frac{1}{2}$ in. in size. - 4.
-Collection pot: A round pan or container with vertical or nearly vertical sides and equipped as necessary to hold the wire mesh of a standard 8 in. diameter sieve at least 3 in. above the bottom.
+- 1. Agitator: a mechanical device designed to hold the wash vessel in an upright position while subjecting it to a lateral reciprocating motion at a rate of 285 cycles per minute (cpm) \pm 10 cpm.
+The reciprocating motion must be produced by means of an eccentric located in the base of the carrier, and the length of the stroke must be 1.75 in. \pm 0.25 in.
+The clearance between the cam and follower of the eccentric must be between 0.001 and 0.004 in.
+Other types of agitators may be used provided the length of time and other factors are adjusted to produce the same results as those obtained using the agitator described above (Figure 1). - 2.
+Wash Vessel: a flat-bottom, straight-sided, cylindrical vessel conforming to the specifications and dimensions shown in Figure 2. - 3.
+Washing Pan: a pan of convenient size to submerge and scrub individual aggregate particles up to $2\frac{1}{2}$ in. in size. - 4.
+Collection Pot: a round pan or container with vertical or nearly vertical sides and equipped as necessary to hold the wire mesh of a standard 8 in. diameter sieve at least 3 in. above the bottom of the collection pot.

-An adapter, which will not allow loss of fines or wash water may be used to nest the sieve with the container, or the sieve may be nested with a blank sieve frame resting in the bottom of the pan.
+An adapter that will not allow loss of fines or wash water may be used to nest the sieve with the container, or the sieve may be nested with a blank sieve frame resting in the bottom of the pan.

-- 5. Graduated cylinder: A graduated cylinder with a capacity of 1000 mL to 1500 mL. - 6.
-Graduated plastic cylinder: A sand equivalent test cylinder, Assembly B, specified in Transportation Laboratory drawing No. C 218. - 7.
-Rubber stopper: A stopper to fit the plastic cylinder.
+- 5. Graduated Cylinder: a cylinder with a capacity of 1000 mL to 1500 mL. - 6.
+Graduated Plastic Cylinder: a sand equivalent test cylinder specified in California Test 217. - 7.
+Rubber stopper: a stopper to fit the plastic cylinder. - 8.
+Funnel: a wide-mouth funnel suitable for directing water into the plastic cylinder.

-- 8. Funnel: A wide-mouth funnel suitable for directing water into the plastic cylinder. - 9.
-Sieves: U.S. Standard Sieves No. 8 and No. 200, standard 8 in. diameter, full height. - 10.
-Box sieve assembly: A rocker and box sieves assembly conforming to the design shown in Transportation Laboratory drawing No. D-574 (Figure 3).
-The screen shall be U.S. Standard Sieves, No. 4 and 1 in. - 11.
-Balance: A balance or scale accurate to 0.2 % of the mass of the sample to be tested. - 12.
-Oven: A drying oven set to operate at $230^{\circ}F \pm 9^{\circ}F$. - 13.
-Timer: A clock or watch graduated in minutes and seconds. - 14.
+- 9. Sieves: U.S. Standard Sieves No. 8 and No. 200, standard 8 in. diameter, full height. - 10.
+Box Sieve Assembly: a rocker and box sieve assembly conforming to the design shown in TL drawing No. D-574 (Figure 3).
+The screen must be U.S. Standard Sieves No. 4 and 1 in. - 11.
+Balance: a balance or scale accurate to 0.2 % of the weight of the sample to be tested. - 12.
+Oven: a drying oven set to operate at $230^{\circ}F \pm 9^{\circ}F$. - 13.
+Timer: a clock or watch graduated in minutes and seconds. - 14.
 Stiff fiber brush.